Pradumnasaraf/DevOps/Kubernetes/README.md

 - **API Server**:
 - **Etcd**: It stores the current state of the cluster.
 It's like a cluster brain.
 - **Scheduler**: Decide which worker node will be best to deploy the next pods, after examining the resources and other paras.
 It does not schedule it.
-- **Controller Manager**: Detect the current state of the cluster and keep the desired state of pods running
+- **Controller Manager**: Detect the current state of the cluster and keep the desired state of pods running.
 Follow requests when some things need to change/added to a worker node

-    `Conroller Manager`

 ## Worker Node